 In 2018, 16 U.S. states had 2.5 or fewer homicides per 100,000 people.
 The lowest homicide rates among these states are comparable to European averages, while the highest edge out the Canadian average.

 But then there’s Louisiana with over 11 homicides per 100,000 people.
 And Missouri, with almost 10.

 So while it’s true that the U.S. is, on average, more violent than Europe, it’s also true that there are a lot of places in the U.S. that are about as peaceful as Europe.
 European violence, by contrast, doesn’t have these same peaks and valleys of geographical distribution — homicide rates of western Europe are uniformly near 1 (+/- 1) per 100,000.
-(Interestingly, Switzerland, an “outlier” at only 0.5 per 100,000, has more guns per capita than any other European country.)
+(Interestingly, Switzerland, an extremely peaceful “outlier” with a homicide rate of only 0.5 per 100,000, has more guns per capita than any other European country.)

 If gun laws don’t explain the uneven distribution of gun violence, why, then, is violence so unevenly distributed?
 That’s another important question without an easy and obvious answer.
 For our purposes, though, it’s sufficient to simply observe that gun policy clearly doesn’t explain the variability.